mqureshi12/PokeScript/README.md

 * [X] User can filter Pokemon by type
 * [ ] The app periodically searches the Pokemon API in the background to find new Pokemon and add them to the internal database even while the app is not open
 * [ ] Different audio plays when navigating to certain fragments
+* [X] The app checks for needed device internet connectivity
 * [X] User can pull down to refresh the list of Pokemon gathered from the API
 * [ ] Sign up and log in can be done with a Google OR Facebook account
 * [X] Display a default placeholder graphic for each image during loading